MridulS/pydata-networkx/README.md

-# PyData London 2018 NetworkX
+# Networks, Game of Thrones and US Airports.

 NOTE: This repo will be updated before the tutorial so make sure to pull new changes.